Hackmacha007/audio/Advanced-Features.md

 See pcmConfig.h to configure the following options:

 ### **User Defines**
-    The following options are configurable in TMRpcm.h:
+    The following options are configurable in pcmConfig.h:
     #define buffSize 128    Control the size of the 2 buffers (4 in MULTI mode)
     #define ENABLE_MULTI    Enable multi track playback mode (Default single timer)
     #define STEREO_OR_16BIT Enable playback of stereo or 16-bit files